 Boulia hosts some serious camel races every July and this Outback extravaganza can added to the trip if required for those who would like to make the most of their stay in the Outback.

-Fly into Mt Isa meet guide and transfer to hotel.
+This is the arrival day and everyone will fly into Mt Isa meet the guide and transfer to hotel.
 If time allows some afternoon local area birding can be undertaken.

-Today will be spent in the spinifex areas looking for the Carpentarian and Kalkadoon Grasswrens to the north of the town.
-These have very strict habitat conditions and a fire passing through can be disastrous.
-Spinifexbirds and Black-tailed Treecreepers inhabit the same areas as the Carpentarian Grasswren.
+Today will be spent further afield in the spinifex areas looking for the Carpentarian and Kalkadoon Grasswrens to the north of the town.
+These have very strict habitat conditions and a fire passing through can be disastrous and in the past has had a really bad effect on the local grass wren population .
+Spinifexbirds and Black-tailed Treecreepers inhabit the same areas as the Carpentarian Grasswren and we will also be looking for Yellow Chat, Black-tailed Treecreeper, Varied Lorikeet and Long-tailed Finch amongst the local birds.

-Full day birding the Mt Isa area and slightly further afield towards Cloncurry looking for Rufous-crowned Emuwren, Cloncurry Ringneck, Spotted Bowerbird, Pictorella Mannikin and more.
+Another full day birding the Mt Isa area and slightly further afield towards Cloncurry.
+We will be looking for Rufous-crowned Emuwren, Cloncurry Ringneck, Spotted Bowerbird, Pictorella Mannikin and more.

 After breakfast we will start our journey south to Boulia.
 This Outback town is the capital of the Channel Country which gives rise to the big rivers which flow south and west into Lake Eyre.
 It is situated on the banks of the Burke River which was named after the explorers who passed through this way on the ill-fated trip to the Gulf.

-Birding the dams and exploring the surrounding area at dusk and dawn.
-Specialities of the area include Australian Bustard, Spinifex Pigeon, Variegated Fairywren and Red-browed Pardalote, Budgerigars, Galahs and Little Corellas can also often be seen sometimes in large numbers.
+The day will be spent birding the local dams and exploring the surrounding area at dusk and dawn.
+Boulia is famous for its Budgerigars.
+Other specialities of the area include Australian Bustard, Spinifex Pigeon, Variegated Fairywren and Red-browed Pardalote, Galahs and Little Corellas and can often be seen, sometimes in large numbers.
 Dusk and dawn are the best times for birding here and the heat of the day can be spent relaxing in your room or by the pool .

-Early morning to be spent around Boulia before we head east to Winton.
+After spending the early morning around Boulia we will head east to Winton.
 This journey of nearly 5 hours will take place during the heat of the day.
 Late afternoon birding around Winton will give us a chance to familiarise ourselves with the local area and hopefully pick up the Cloncurry Ringneck.
+Also in the area are Spinifexbird, Rufous-crowned Emuwren, Hall’s Babbler, Black, Pied and Rufous-throated Honeyeaters, Hooded Robin, Crested Bellbird, Red-browed Pardalote, Rainbow Bee-eater, Restless Flycatcher and, if we are very lucky Chestnut-breasted Quail-thrush.
 Winton is the dinosaur capital of Australia and the local dinosaur museum is well worth a visit.

 Close to Opalton is Lark Quarry.
 This is the site of what originally appeared to be the world’s only record of a dinosaur stampede with fossilized footprints of what was thought to be about 150 two legged dinosaurs fleeing from a predator.
-While it is now thought they could just be footprints laid down over time, there are around 3300 of them so it is still impressive and worth visiting if you have time.
+While it is now thought they could just be footprints laid down over time, there are around 3300 of them so they are still impressive and worth visiting if we have time.

 Today there could be a second chance to make the drive down to Opalton for the Rusty Grasswren if necessary but otherwise spend the day in the Bladensberg National Park.
 An area of rugged scenery with grassy plains and river flats with river red gums, clay pans, rocky scarps and gidgee woodlands this is about 30 minutes from Winton.
 Red kangaroos can be seen on the open Mitchell grasslands while Eastern Greys can be found in the lower creeks and Wallaroos on the mesas.
 Emus, Australian Bustards, Hall’s Babblers, Spotted Bowerbirds, Spotted Harriers and Singing Bushlarks can all be seen and if you are lucky Painted Firetails and Rufous-crowned Emuwrens can be found in the Spinifex, while Rufous-throated Honeyeatersare seen along the creeks.
 Chestnut-breasted Quail-thrush has also been seen in the park.
 Yellow Spotted Monitors and Spiny knob-tailed Gecko’s are also in the park.

 Today we drive slowly back to Mt Isa up the Landsborough Highway stopping to bird at various likely looking spots along the way.
 It is about a 5 hour drive with no stops.
-Fly out on evening flight.
+We will be back in Mt Isa in time foo fly out on evening flight.
+For some people it may be necessary to overnight in Mt Isa.